erlisrizqiyani/erlisrizqiyani/README.md

 ### Hi there, Im Erlis 👋
 <img src="https://github.com/erlisrizqiyani/erlisrizqiyani/blob/main/Header%20Github.png">
+I'm a Data Analyst who is passionate about making contributing in projects that require a deep understanding of data and information technology, as well as the ability to extract valuable insights from data.
+Proven ability to collect, clean, and analyze data to generate insights that drive business decisions.
+Expertise in a variety of data analysis tools and technologies, including SQL, Python, and Tableau.
+Passionate about using data to make a positive impact on the world.

+###
 <!--
 **erlisrizqiyani/erlisrizqiyani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.